bernardosulzbach/dungeon/README.md

 working on it.

-Discussing your ideas on the tracker before coding is a good way to increase the chance of your changes being accepted.----
+Discussing your ideas on the tracker before coding is a good way to increase the chance of your changes being accepted.

 Do not forget to also read [Dungeon's contributing guide](https://github.com/mafagafogigante/dungeon/blob/master/CONTRIBUTING.md).